Go to the Nature Institute’s home page

 probably not heard about it

 If you arranged the DNA in a human cell linearly, it would extend for nearly two meters.
 How do you pack all that DNA into a cell nucleus just five or ten millionths of a meter in diameter?
-According to the usual comparison it’s as if you had to cram twenty-four miles (forty kilometers) of extremely thin thread into a tennis ball.
+According to the usual comparison it’s as if you had to cram twenty-four miles (thirty-nine kilometers) of extremely thin thread into a tennis ball.
 Moreover, this thread is divided into forty-six pieces (individual chromosomes) averaging, in our tennis-ball analogy, over half a mile long.
 Can it be at all possible not only to fit those chromosomes in the nucleus, but also to keep them from becoming hopelessly entangled?

 Box 3.1